Thank you very much for contacting us. Your ticket has been submitted. We’ll contact you soon.

 In simpler terms, strategic planning is a tool organizations use to answer three questions:

 - What do we want to achieve?
 (Vision)

 - How are we going to get there?
 (Plan)

-Organizers can use vision- or goal-based planning to articulate their strategy, or develop an action plan based on the specific issues facing the company, and goals they’d like to achieve in the long-term.
-No matter which way an organization decides to go about it, the actual plan should be a written document with concrete actions the organization needs to take in order to achieve the desired results.
+Organizers can use vision- or goal-based planning to articulate their strategy, or develop an action plan based on the specific issues facing the company, and goals they’d like to achieve in the long-term. [ii] No matter how organizations decide to go about it, the actual plan should be a written document with concrete actions the organization needs to take to achieve the desired results.
 The written statements and goal setting aspect of the non-profit strategic planning process is how for-profit and non-profit strategic planning is similar.

-AchieveIt’s cloud-based software is the ideal technology for answering the question, what is strategic planning, as it enables organizations to manage and track the execution of every type of plan in real-time – whether strategic plans, operational plans, project plans, or quality improvement plans.
-This best-of-breed software guides you through AchieveIt’s proven Execution Flywheel that has generated breakthrough results for clients.
+AchieveIt’s best-of-breed software guides you through the proven Execution Flywheel that has generated breakthrough results for many of our clients.
 It contains a full suite of tools that shortens the planning cycle, enables strategic decision-making, and powers accountability and execution.
 No other cloud-based application guides you through the entire strategy development and execution management life cycle with such focused precision.
+AchieveIt’s software is the ideal technology for implementing a non-profit strategic planning and execution management system, as it enables organizations to manage and track the execution of every type of plan in real-time – whether strategic plans, operational plans, project plans, or quality improvement plans.